senzing-garage/sz-sdk-components-grpc-web/sdk-components-web/README.md

 will _*NOT*_ work.

-The elements themselves were created with this limitation in mind and try to provide as many sensible [CSS Variables](https://senzing.github.io/sz-sdk-components-grpc-web/additional-documentation/themes/customizing.html) as makes sense.
-For more information on CSS Variables See [this article](https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care) or [here](https://css-tricks.com/difference-between-types-of-css-variables/).
+The elements themselves were created with this limitation in mind and try to provide as many sensible [CSS Variables] as makes sense.
+For more information on CSS Variables See [this article] or [here].

-an example acheiving the same effect as above that _WILL WORK_ would be:
+an example achieving the same effect as above that _WILL WORK_ would be:

 ```css
 body {